ahles/SimFlightInfo/README.md

 # Whereismyplane 🛩 🌍

-Whereismyplane is a Desktop-App that listens to the position information from Micrososft Flight Simulator™ and forwarded over the network by [EFBConnect](https://github.com/ollyau/EFBConnect/releases) to display the current location on a map.
+Whereismyplane is a Desktop-App that listens to the position information from Micrososft Flight Simulator™  – forwarded over the network by [EFBConnect](https://github.com/ollyau/EFBConnect/releases) – and displays the current airplane location on a map.

 You can try this app in simulation mode without running simulator.